 Tourist visas – Be prepared to explain the nature of your visit, how long you intend to stay, that you have enough money for your trip, and that you have a permanent residence abroad that you intend to return to.

 Treaty traders and investors – Demonstrate that you are coming for significant trade or investment purposes, preferably including job creation in an economically distressed area.

 Help With Non-Immigrant Visas in Tifton

-For help with a non-immigrant visa and related issues, call Shirazi Immigration Law in Tifton at 229-520-8875 for a free consultation with a skilled and knowledgeable immigration lawyer.
+For help with a non-immigrant visa and related issues, call Shirazi Immigration Law in Tifton at 229-520-8875 for a consultation with a skilled and knowledgeable immigration lawyer.